Atia-Farha/HTML-Fetcher-Script/README.md

 ## Reporting Issues

-If you encounter any functional issues or complaints, please let me know in the 'Issues' section.
-I will make every effort to fix it as quickly as possible.
+If you encounter any bugs or have suggestions for improvement, please report them in the <a href="https://github.com/Atia-Farha/HTML-Fetcher-Script/issues" target="_blank">Issues</a> section of this GitHub repository.
+I will address them promptly.

 ## License
 This script is provided for personal, non-commercial purposes.
 Commercial use of this software is not permitted.
 When using this script, credit must be given to the original author.
 For more details, read [LICENSE file](LICENSE).